shapedthought/vcli/user_guide.md

 After doing this and setting the required Profile, you will need to login to the API:

-    ./veeamcli.exe login
+    ./vcli.exe login

-Note: if you are using a self-signed certificate you will need to change the "apiNotSecure" field in the settings.json file to "true".

 If successful it will save a headers.json file which includes the API key that will be used for future calls.
-You will need to run the tool in the same directory as these files reside.

 ## Commands overview

 The tools has also been designed to allow you to output the responses to json and yaml formats.
 These allow you to then modify these responses using tools such as jq.

-However, we have found that pairing veeamcli with "nu shell" provides an excellent user experience for manipulating API responses.
+However, we have found that pairing vcli with "nu shell" provides an excellent user experience for manipulating API responses.

 https://www.nushell.sh/

+See the nushell section below.

 ## Get